f-prime/SlackerScript/README.md

 About Slacker Script
 ===================

 Slacker Script is a scripting language for playing with numbers.
-It is not exactly practice, more of a fun thing to learn.
+It is not exactly practical, more of a fun thing to learn.

 Current Statements
 ------------------